esride-nik/arcgis-jssdk_react_mobx_pattern/README.md

 ### Hints
 * ``MapController`` is the class initializing Map and MapView.
 Use JSSDK methods here to get the data and bring it into stage mgmt.
-* ``MapProvider`` and ``useMapContext`` are the context provider and hook to provide other parts of your application programmatic access to your map.
+* ``MapProvider`` and ``useMapContext`` are the context provider and hook to provide programmatic access to your map to other parts of your application.
 You don't need to touch these for this task.
 * ``MapStore`` is the state mgmt class for your map.
 It's being initialized in the central ``Stores.ts``, which can be consumed in any component by using the ``useStores`` hook.
+* The ``StatusCmp`` already uses another hook to display data out of its own store and update some properties.
+Be inspired!

 ---
 ---